stragu/metametadata/law.md

 - the type of envelope.

-This captures some of what is covered by capture of communications metadata, except that some other things might be catured, like
+This captures some of what is covered by capture of communications metadata, except that some other things might be captured, like

 - the physical location where the communication was sent from,
 - the location of where the recipient's mail is,